Season 1, Episode 32

 Jeremy Pulsifer:

 And it’s less likely that you’re going to hit the name that becomes the familiar expression that shows that there’s intimacy or closeness between people.
-It’s interesting me that at that stage before the baby’s born, before that type of languaging happens, that the telepathic transmit will be something like that just to drive it home that I’m talking to you, and yes, you can hear me.
+It’s interesting to me that at that stage before the baby’s born, before that type of language happens, that the telepathic transmit will be something like that just to drive it home that I’m talking to you, and yes, you can hear me.
 It’s more of a confirmation that yes, this is really happening.
-And I think that’s more evocative of you receiving a clear signal by them even giving you the familiar term that they will be referred to that no one has used yet.
+And I think that’s more evocative of you receiving a clear signal from them even giving you the familiar term that they will be referred to that no one has used yet.
 Again, crossing timelines.

 Lorne Brown:

 Can you turn it on and off easily?
 I’m thinking listeners are going to be like, okay, I got to get on Jeremy’s table so he can tell me if I have a baby coming or what’s my baby’s name.
-And are all your patients open to this or that’s the patient you attract?
+And are all your patients open to this or that of the patient you attract?
 Because I want to remind the listeners, Jeremy teaches on the research and statistics and evidence-based and the biophysics.
 You can get really into the biology, the physics, the science of it, and then you’ve gone totally what appears to be other spectrum where you’re talking about now, which I never knew we were going to talk about.
 Cool being a medical intuitive.
 I want to know more about just your clinical experience and also expectations because you may have people who are really hopeful or really desperate coming here saying, okay, touch my belly and talk to me, right?
 I’m just wondering, do you turn it on and off that easily?

 Jeremy Pulsifer:

 I do not.
 And I think that’s a good thing to bring up.
 Something that is a key aspect of this awareness or openness is that throughout my life, I’ve never been able to consciously direct it.
-I’m using this as an exemplar of how we’re all united in consciousness and how information propagates across sort of perhaps unknown or invisible pathways.
+I’m using this as an example of how we’re all united in consciousness and how information propagates across sort of perhaps unknown or invisible pathways.
 But by no means do I package myself as a medical intuitive, advertise it, encourage it.
 It’s a rarefied event.
 I think it’s a universal talent.
 I don’t think it’s something that’s unique.
 I mean, some people have a proclivity to express it more than others, but I think that we all have an instance where we’re focusing with great intent on a particular person, and then the phone rings and it’s them, or there’s some connection that’s like invisible telephone wires running from soul to soul.

-And so there was only one time in my childhood when I was seven years old where I received a very clear message about a friend’s grandfather halfway across the planet that they had had died in London.
-We were in New York, and I reported to my mother at age seven that at the time that it happened, so-and-so’s grandfather’s passed.
+And so there was only one time in my childhood when I was seven years old where I received a very clear message about a friend’s grandfather halfway across the planet that they had died in London.
+We were in New York, and I reported to my mother at age seven that at the time that it happened, so-and-so’s grandfather passed.
 And she wrote it down and the next day we got a phone call after they had returned or were about to return back to New York from the United Kingdom.
 And it indeed had happened at that time.
 Wow, what an incredible capacity.
 But I mean, I never was able to reproduce it on demand.
 And I think that it’s more an instructional tool about our connection to higher levels of reality and that ability to sort of move through time and spaciousness and intelligent consciousness in ways that are perhaps unexpected.

 I’m going to seem like this isn’t helpful whatsoever, but I have to have very difficult conversations with patients all the time because working in fertility medicine and reproductive health, there’s often events that happen that are quite disappointing and upsetting.
 And I will very gladly drop into an emotional sphere with my patients and talk about nature’s mysteries, right?
 Nature is perhaps, at the microscopic level, quite unknowable and cool and mathematical and seemingly unfeeling, and no one talks to patients about this.
 Physicians, as a rule, certainly don’t get into this discussion.
 And I have to tell people repeatedly, right, that because biological functioning and the miracle of the uterus, right, it’s multi-cyclic.
 And so nature in her incalculable microscopic mystery will sometimes stop a process knowing that there’s another opportunity to do it later.
 Now, the human soul with emotion and spirit is inconsolable at that moment.
 It’s a great difficulty and it’s hard to grieve, but once I explain about that process, about that these are events that occur and a certain percentage of early pregnancies are likely to have this happen, people are like, oh, wait, I didn’t even know this.